Koko-66/Project1_Domus-mea-finance/README.md

 - A Polish version of the site
 - Section linking to industry news
 - Add highlight/colour to the selected label in the large accordion
-- adjust design for Dark mode
+- adjust design for dark mode

 ## Technologies Used